Poon Hill Trek 5 Days at a glance

 What is the accommodation and food like on the Poon Hill trek?

 You’ll get standard accommodations during the whole trek.
-Most of the tea houses have a twin bedded rooms with shared bathroom with hot shower.
+Most teahouses offer twin bed rooms with shared bathrooms and hot showers.

 During this wonderful trek to Poon Hill, you can enjoy authentic Nepalese food as well as international cuisine (Indian, Continental, Italian, and Chinese)